 Use the Table of Contents, located in the left panel (top left button on the mobile menu) to navigate through this long guide more easily and quickly.

 Please note that this guide is a work-in-progress.
-We still have a lot of characters to bring through the story and explore possible hidden or surprising outcomes.
+We still have a few characters to bring through the story and explore possible hidden or surprising outcomes.
 If you experienced something before us, please, share it via email or in the comments below so we can add it!

 How to start Legacy Reborn